 - p.
 183: “Leaders don’t rise to the top without a considerable amount of intelligence and wisdom, regardless of the culture in which they live.”
 Correy died in 1997, so he didn’t live long enough to find out just how unbelievably wrong that statement is capable of being.

-I give The Abode of Life 3 out of 5 underutilized female characters.
-It’s a brisk, adequately entertaining read that threatens to crumble if subjected to excessive scrutiny.
+The Abode of Life is a brisk, adequately entertaining read that threatens to crumble if subjected to excessive scrutiny.
 There are better Trek reads and there are worse ones.
 This one contains a number of fascinating elevator pitches, each of which could carry its own novel.
 Some of them are explored at sufficient length, while others unfortunately got hung out to dry.
 Overall, mild recommend.

 NEXT TIME: Star Trek II: The Wrath of Khan